rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 And this might have to be done not only for one `DataFrame`, but for many ones to be sure that it works (depends on the complexity of the styling function).

 ## Support From The Plugin
-The plugin provides an automatic validation by using a similar algorithm as described above.
+The plugin provides an automatic validation for pandas `DataFrames` by using a similar algorithm as described above.

-Whenever a chunk is fetched from a `DataFrame`, the plugin can validate the data of the fetched chunk afterward in the background.
+Whenever a chunk is fetched from a `DataFrame`, the plugin can validate that the used style functions return a stable styling for different sizes of chunks.
-> Note: The validation **can't** ensure that the combined output of all chunks of a `DataFrame` is the same as the output of the `DataFrame`.
-> This would require to generate the styled output for the whole `DataFrame` at once which isn't doable in realtime.
-> It can only guarantee that the combined output of smaller 2d parts, taken from the fetched chunk, match with the output of the fetched chunk.
->
-> I expect that the current implementation can already provide good guidance.

 A short video to demo the feature, taken from an earlier PoC, can be found here: [Validation Demo](https://twitter.com/rendner/status/1530298351698296833?s=20&t=6wXXchcZvLfHJK5ZndpNFA)

 ### Things To Keep In Mind:

-- Evaluation and validation of a chunk takes place on the Python side and is performed sequentially.
+- Evaluation and validation of a chunk takes place on the Python side.

 - The number of styling functions used (less is better) to style a `DataFrame` can greatly affect the duration of validation.
-  In case of an error, the plugin tries to identify the styling functions which caused the non-matching values.
-  To do this, it has to do all the validation steps for each styling function.
+  To find faulty styling functions, the plugin applies the described algorithm to each styling function.

-- By the plugin reported errors indicate that a styling function produce different output for different sizes of chunks.
+- Problems reported by the plugin indicate that a styling function generates different outputs for different sizes of chunks.
-  However, this does not mean that you can always see such an error in the current displayed values.
+  However, this does not mean that you can always see such a problem in the current displayed values.
   Because, the internal validation uses smaller chunks to speed up the validation.

 ## Configure Validation
 Validation is **disabled** by default.